dade92/spring-example3/README.md

 ### FE development only

-If you want to just see the UI, go inside the webapp folder and launch `npm run dev`.
+If you want to just see the UI, go inside the webapp folder and launch `npm start`.
 This will use webpack to launch a web server and put inside your js code.
 MirageJs is used to mock rest calls.

 ### FE pointing to BE